 Before committal, peers will validate the transactions.
 First, they will check the endorsement policy to ensure that the correct allotment of the specified peers have signed the results, and they will authenticate the signatures against the transaction payload.

 Secondly, peers will perform a versioning check against the transaction read set, to ensure data integrity and protect against threats such as double-spending.
-The fabric has concurrency control whereby transactions execute in parallel (by endorsers) to increase throughput, and upon commit (by all peers) each transaction is verified to ensure that no other transaction has modified data it has read.
+Hyperledger Fabric has concurrency control whereby transactions execute in parallel (by endorsers) to increase throughput, and upon commit (by all peers) each transaction is verified to ensure that no other transaction has modified data it has read.
 In other words, it ensures that the data that was read during chaincode execution has not changed since execution (endorsement) time, and therefore the execution results are still valid and can be committed to the ledger state database.
 If the data that was read has been changed by another transaction, then the transaction in the block is marked as invalid and is not applied to the ledger state database.
 The client application is alerted, and can handle the error or retry as appropriate.

 State Database options¶